pranavrele/gist/README.md

 ```html
 <div class="orbital">
 ```
 In the current setup the satellites are setup within a semi-circle.
 To change satellite placement change the name of the satellite from s-one to s-eight.
-The same procedure should be used to add more satellites using the existing "<a class="satellites s-number">" format.
+The same procedure should be used to add more satellites using the existing "a class="satellites s-number" format.

 There is no need to alter the CSS as it is already done for all 8 possible satellites.
 To figure out which number satellites corresponds to which position find the following within gist.css: